-A: Extremely hot with temperatures reaching even up to 50-degrees Celsius.
-Make sure when going out and about at midday, to have protective clothing against the sun and sunscreen.
+A: Extremely hot, with temperatures reaching even up to 50 degrees Celsius.
+Make sure, when going out and about at midday, to have protective clothing against the sun and sunscreen.

-A: I highly recommended going on a desert expedition where they take you on a midnight tour through the desert dunes to look at the clear starry skies on camelback.
+A: I highly recommend going on a desert expedition where they take you on a midnight tour through the desert dunes to look at the clear starry skies on camelback.
 There are also many small islands that you can travel between by boat.

 Q: Any areas or suburbs you'd recommend for expats to live in?